 1) Molecular functions of type 3 effectors

-R. solanacearum possesses an abundant repertoire of Type 3 effectors.
+R. solanacearum possesses an abundant repertoire of Type 3 effectors (T3Es) (https://iant.toulouse.inra.fr//bacteria/annotation/site/prj/T3Ev2/).
 Since these effectors are injected by the bacterium into plant cells, the elucidation of Type 3 effector functions require the identification and characterization of their plant targets in order to understand their mode of action in the host cell.
-In the recent years, we have characterized a 7 member family of effectors called GALA which have LRR and F-box domains and which probably mimic some plant SCF component which possess E3 ubiquitin ligase activity.
-These GALA effectors are collectively required for full virulence on tomato and Arabidopsis, and the GALA7 effector is essential for virulence on the legume Medicago truncatula.
-These phenotypes on different host plants show that GALA effectors are important effectors that probably manipulate the plant ubiquitination system to promote disease.

 Our group also characterized several effector proteins that specify host range of R. solanacearum GMI1000 towards several plants, such as, for example, the AvrA and PopP1 avirulence proteins which are recognized by the tobacco immune system and trigger a defensive hypersensitive response.

 Based on the still expanding host range described in the literature, it is known that R. solanacearum has a great adaptive potential that allows it to infect multiple hosts from distant botanical families.
 This offers a unique opportunity to study the molecular mechanisms governing this trait.
-Consequently, we recently initiated a project on the experimental evolution of R. solanacearum by serial passage experiments on a variety of plants followed by a complete genome re-sequencing of individuals with evolved beneficial adaptive traits.
-This approach should unravel functions important for the bacterial fitness in planta.
+Consequently, we initiated in 2008 a project on the experimental evolution of R. solanacearum by serial passage experiments on a variety of plants.
+We performed a complete genome re-sequencing of individuals with evolved beneficial adaptive traits.
+This approach has unraveled genetic alterations targeting essential regulatory genes impacting bacterial fitness in planta.
 The functional characterization of these genes is currently being carried out.
 More recently, we developed experiments aimed at determining the importance of epigenetic alterations in adaptation to the host.